Practical Travel Tips and Advice for Women Traveling in Uganda – Rwanda

 Avoid using Boda-Boda Motorcycles – they do not use helmets and use perilous ways to get around jam-packed Kampala.
 They are also the number one reason for emergency rooms admissions due to high rates of accidents.
 The taxis which are mini-buses and the main form of transport in much of Uganda and Rwanda are better, but bring small Ugandan or Rwandan currency – just to be safe.
 Do not use your Smart Phone, Tablet, Laptop in Taxi – Matatu and on a bus hold on to it.

 Buses – are not the best way – their high and excessive speeds has cost a lot of fatalities.
-If you do take a trip with one – avoid any food or drinks given by a fellow passengers – people have been drugged and robbed right on the bus.
-Avoid night travel in between towns even by bus – a bus was stopped in Northern Uganda and all passengers were robbed at 2am in the morning.
+If you do take a trip with one – avoid any food or drinks given by a fellow passenger – people have been drugged and robbed right on the bus.
+Avoid night travel in between towns even by bus – a bus was stopped in Northern Uganda and all passengers were robbed at 2 am in the morning.

 It is usually safe for a woman to go to a spot and you usually do not have any problems, but to stay on safe side, stay in the company of others, once again have a Ugandan join you – especially a non-drinking driver that knows his or her way around to various places and will abstain from alcohol.
 We can provide a driver for you.